If energy needs to be saved, there are good ways to do it.

 The Simple Incandescent is the Penicillin of major light bulb manufacturers:

-An old cheap generic unprofitable patent-expired product.
+An old cheap generic relatively unprofitable patent-expired product.

 As a simple online search will show, the fight is on, for profitable patents of CFL and LED technology - technology that governments helpfully ensure that citizens against their will have to buy (or no incandescent ban would be needed).